 Vaccines are among the safest and most effective public health interventions to prevent serious disease and death.
 Because of the success of vaccines, most Americans today have no firsthand experience with such devastating illnesses as polio or diphtheria.
 The reports in this collection examine immunization safety in depth and present the science to support vaccination's crucial role in protecting public health.

-Nearly 1.9 million U.S. troops have been deployed to Afghanistan and Iraq since October 2001.
-These service members face serious challenges in readjusting to normal life after returning home, while Gulf War and Vietnam veterans are facing long term health effects from war.
-This collection presents findings on the most critical challenges, and explains how best to meet the needs of returning troops, veterans, and their families.
+Nearly 2.7 million U.S. troops have been deployed to Afghanistan and Iraq since October 2001.
+These service members face serious challenges in readjusting after returning home, while Gulf War and Vietnam veterans are facing long term health effects from war.
+This collection presents findings on the most critical challenges facing U.S. service members, and explores how to best support returning troops, veterans, and their families.

 Water comes to us in various natural and processed forms and each requires continued development and management.
 These reports seek to help prepare communities for water-related disasters, and better manage water reuse and waterway systems.